vaibhavwalvekar/hit-level-data-python-cft/readme.md

 How much revenue is the client getting from external Search Engines, such as Google, Yahoo and MSN, and which keywords are performing the best based on revenue?

 To answer the above question, the design is put in place to build a robust, scalable, decoupled and governed data pipeline with proper systems to notify/log success/ failure/ retires, etc. The design is also simplified keeping in mind the project timelines and resources.
-The design workflow doc can be found at -
+The design workflow doc can be found at  https://raw.githubusercontent.com/vaibhavwalvekar/hit-level-data-python-cft/main/Application_Workflow.jpeg

 The workflow diagram explains at a high level the steps involved in this pipeline.
 The description about each of the .py file and their functions is described respectively in those files.
-At a high level, the three .py files correspond to AWS lambda functions, below are their names and descriptions:
+At a high level, the three .py files correspond to 3 AWS lambda functions, below are their names and descriptions:
-1.
+1. dq_check_split_file.py - Does DQ checks, unpacking of columns and splitting of input file into smaller files.
-2.
+2. publish_sqs.py - Publishes message to SQS to act as a decoupled input to third lambda function.
-3.
+3. process_parsed_output.py - Processes the file as a dataframe to unpack/ calculate other columns which help in answering the analytical question on hand.

 Deployment requirements: